telerik/blazor-ui/grid/save-state-in-ProtectedBrowserStorage/readme.md

 The Grid provides you with a `GridState<T>` object with the state information, so the application can choose where to store it.
 Common choices are a database or the browser's local storage.
 Both of these options require a string value, so the object from the grid must be serialized.
 The `System.Text.Json` serializer that comes with the framework is supported.

-This sample project shows how to use the `Microsoft.AspNetCore.Components.Server.ProtectedBrowserStorage` to store the grid state in the browser in an encrypted format (the framework does the encryption).
-You can read more on using this framework service in the following documentation page: <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/state-management" target="_blank">https://docs.microsoft.com/en-us/aspnet/core/blazor/state-management</a>.
+This sample project shows how to use the `Microsoft.AspNetCore.Components.Server.ProtectedBrowserStorage` to store the Grid state in the browser in an encrypted format (the framework does the encryption).
+You can read more about this framework service in the following documentation page: <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/state-management" target="_blank">https://docs.microsoft.com/en-us/aspnet/core/blazor/state-management</a>.

 In this sample project, there are two pages: